jfischer/micropython-iot-hackathon/docs/thingflow-application.rst

 2. It provides a ``sample()`` method which returns the current value associated with the sensor.

-The AntEvents MicroPython implementation includes a sensor implementation for the TSL2591 lux sensor.
+The ThingFlow MicroPython implementation includes a sensor implementation for the TSL2591 lux sensor.
 We will first copy this over to the ESP8266 and verify that we can read the sensor.